Elizdata/Elizdata/README.md

 **About Me** 🎓

-I hold a masters degree in Animal Nutrition and Production with over 12 years experience of customer service and complaint handling n the financial services sector.
+I hold a masters degree in Animal Nutrition and Production with over 12 years experience of customer service and complaint handling in the financial services sector.
-📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
+📊 Proficient in creating data visualizations with Tableau and PowerBI.
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
-🌐 Curious about web scraping and API integration.
+🌐 Curious and working towards being proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn), web scraping and API integration.

 ## Projects